Hampshire PREVENT Partnership Board - Preventing terrorism and radicalisation within our communities

 What will happen after I report my concerns?

-An assessment would be made to consider if the individual is vulnerable to being drawn into terrorism or supporting terrorist related activity.
+An assessment would be made to consider if the individual is susceptible and/ or vulnerable to being drawn into terrorism or supporting terrorist related activity.
 Relevant and appropriate support mechanisms would be offered to the individual in order to keep them, families, friends and communities safe.

 PREVENT Leaflet